domib97/domib97/README.md

 My current rabbit hole is a DIY e-bike and researching the buzzwords: (Cardano-)Blockchain, web3, DAO, metaverse, NFT, eUTXO, proof-of-stake, smart contracts.

-Before  my apprenticeship as a system engineer at USU, I studied 4 semesters aerospace engineering at FH Aachen - University of Applied Sciences and after that 6 semesters electrical engineering.
+Before  my apprenticeship as a systems engineer at USU, I studied 4 semesters aerospace engineering at FH Aachen - University of Applied Sciences and after that 6 semesters electrical engineering.

 I was not happy about my current state of living and learning so I someday decided to join the SWITCH-project that originated here in Aix-la-Chapelle to begin my 3 year long system-engineer-training as a college dropout in the german dual education system.